solidusio/solidus/guides/products_and_variants.md

 ## Option Types and Option Values

 Option types denote the different options for a variant.
-A typical option type would be a size, with that option type's values being something such as "Small", "Medium" and "Large".
-Another typical option type could be a color, such as "Red", "Green", or "Blue".
+A few examples include **size** or **color**.
+An option type of **size** would have option values like "Small", "Medium" and "Large".
+Another typical option type could be **color**, with option values of "Red", "Green", "Blue", and so on.

 A product can be assigned many option types, but must be assigned at least one if you wish to create variants for that product.